 Like the many mutual fund schemes to choose from, there are several ways in which one can invest in them.
 One can invest online or offline or indirect as well as regular plans.
 Like everything else, each option has its limitations and advantages, which vary for each investor.
+If you are one of the many looking for smart investment options, consider to look at the Nexo Review

 Since January 1, 2013, all mutual fund houses have rolled out a new plan under all of their existing fund schemes-the Direct Plan.
 These plans are targeted at investors who do not make their mutual fund investments through distributors and hence have a lower expense ratio compared to existing fund schemes of the AMC.